Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \        </pre>

+  <h2 id=\"step3\">Step Three: Bypassing Two-Factor Authentication</h2>

   <p>Next we create a variable called “verification” which stores a run time
   user input.
-This allows our program to pause.
+This step allows the program to pause as it waits for our input and is essentially the step that allows us to bypass 2FA.
 During this pause we check our emails for the verification code, paste it into the terminal and hit enter.
 Be sure not to include any spaces after the code or else the program will crash.
 Once we hit enter our program continues from where it left off.
 At this point it finds the input field for the verification code.
 Using “.send_keys” we send the new “verification” variable to the input field before using “.click()” to verify the code.</p>